 Rachel Blackmon Bryars grew up in Birmingham, graduated from Briarwood High School, and has lived in Huntsville for the past six years after living away from the state for more than ten years.

 She earned a bachelor’s degree in communication with a journalism focus from Palm Beach Atlantic University where she was an all-conference, all-region, all-American (hon. mention) varsity soccer player, editor-in-chief of the university newspaper, and a freelance reporter for the Palm Beach Post.
 While at PBA, Rachel received numerous academic and athletic awards and distinctions, including the Most Outstanding Communication Graduate award, the Women of Distinction scholarship, and various academic all-American lists.

-Rachel is married to J. Pepper Bryars and is the mother of five children and is active in their many athletic and civic activities.
-She is the former mothers ministry leader at her church, she serves on the advisory board for the largest YMCA in the state, and she is a frequent speaker.
+Rachel is married to J. Pepper Bryars and is the mother of five children who keep her very busy with their many school, athletic, and civic activities.
+She is the former motherhood ministry leader at her church, she serves on the advisory board for the largest YMCA in the state, and she is a frequent speaker.

 Rachel has twice worn a tiara: in her wedding (it was the unfortunate style) and when she won the Miss Alabama Junior National Teenager title.